 Important To Know: 25 Best and Worst Deals at Walmart

 Like Amazon, Walmart.com sells items from third-party sellers.

 “Before you buy something on Walmart.com, do a Google search to see if you are getting the lowest price,” Gramuglia said.
-“For example, a pair of Nike sneakers from a third-party seller on Walmart ranges from $89.22 to $98.52, whereas you can buy the exact same shoe at [a sporting goods store for half the price].
+“For example, a pair of Nike sneakers from a third-party seller on Walmart ranges from $89.22 to $98.52, whereas you can buy the exact same shoe at Dick’s Sporting Goods for $54.99.
 Keep in mind that Walmart does not price match for third-party sellers, so comparing prices prior to purchasing is a must.”

 Buying Something Just Because the Price Seems Good

 “Walmart is known for its prices, but whether you are shopping something full-price or on sale at a Rollback price, be sure to always comparison shop to make sure you’re actually getting the best deal,” Gramuglia said.
 “Walmart does price-match, but it needs to be the exact item and must apply to other limitations the store sets.”

 You should also take quality into consideration before making a purchase.

 “If you find yourself eyeing a product, like a sweater for $10, consider the quality, style, and longevity and usage of the product,” Gramuglia said.
 “Sometimes inexpensive products end up costing you more in replacing the item than it would if you bought a better quality product.
 However, you can also find quality products at a lower price, so be sure to weigh the pros and cons to make the best decision for your finances.”